 The Atlas of Migratory Connectivity for the Birds of North America

-If you are interested in contributing your data to the Atlas please click the link below to review our data sharing agreement (coming soon!) or contact Amy Scarpignato, Atlas coordinator (firstname.lastname@example.org) with any questions.
+If you are interested in contributing your data to the Atlas please review our data sharing agreement (click here) or contact Amy Scarpignato, Atlas coordinator (firstname.lastname@example.org) with any questions.